Loading...

 Solution: The free-body diagram below (side view) shows all forces acting on the car.

-(a) Centripetal acceleration is found by the following formula \[a_c=\frac{v^2}{r}=\frac{25^2}{200}=3.125\quad {\rm \frac{m}{s^2}}\]
+(a) Centripetal acceleration is found by the following formula: \[a_c=\frac{v^2}{r}=\frac{25^2}{200}=3.125\quad {\rm \frac{m}{s^2}}\]

-(b) The force along this direction is found using Newton's second law of motion as below \[F_c=ma_c=2000\times 3.125=6250\quad {\rm N}\]
+(b) The force along this direction is found using Newton's second law of motion as follows: \[F_c=ma_c=2000\times 3.125=6250\quad {\rm N}\]

 (c) When a car turns a curve, it experiences a centripetal acceleration toward the center of the curve.
 The force causing this acceleration for a car around a curve is static friction force.